axeolotl69/stalactite/content/notes/psych/the brain/brain function.md

 - primarily responsible for everything we <u>consciously think, feel, do</u>
 - divided into <u>two hemispheres (left + right)</u>
 	- connected, largely by corpus callosum, which enables information exchange and coordinated functioning of the brain
-	- hemispheres can be further subdivded into four areas called <u>lobes</u>
+	- hemispheres can be further subdivided into four areas called <u>lobes</u>
 ### cerebral cortex
 - <u>outer layer of the brain</u>
 - wrinkled and folded so it can fit into a small space